forta-network/docs/docs/sla.md

 Subscores

-- Resouce score is 1
+- Resource score is 1
 - Data Quality Score is 0.8837
 - Uptime score is 1